 - Leadership Skills

-This one may seem obvious.
-However, a technical leader’s principal purpose is to ensure the team is working effectively towards the business goals.
+This one may seem obvious for this post.
+However, a technical leader’s principal purpose is to ensure their team is working effectively towards the business goals.
 A skilled and organised developer who can communicate a project’s needs and requirements to the team and the wider business is ideal for this role.

 An essential skill of a technical leader is to ensure that your team remains productive, curious, and innovative.
 The leader’s style can either make or break your team.
 Being too dictatorial may get results but reduce agency, and being too hands-off may fail to get the results the business needs to succeed.

-I wanted to break this skill down in a little more detail.
-I’ve defined three types that I don’t feel work well in growing software businesses and one which (I feel) does.
+I’ve broken down in a little more detail by defining three types that I don’t feel work well in growing software businesses and one type which (I feel) does.
 What works for one business may not work for another

 An autocrat will generally form a hierarchical team and insist things are done their way.
 If a project fails, the blame lies well and truly with the rest of the group, and generally speaking, autonomy & agency is stifled.
 If you’re reading this as a member of a tech team led by an autocrat, it either means they don’t have faith in you or are not suitable leadership material for your team.